Slicer/Slicer/Docs/user_guide/modules/screencapture.md

     ![lightbox image](https://github.com/Slicer/Slicer/releases/download/docs-resources/module_screencapture_lightbox.png)

 - **Number of images:** Defines how many frames are generated in the specified range.
 Higher number results in smoother animation but larger video file.
-If **single** option is enabled then a single image is captured (and counter in the filename is automatically incremented, therefore it can be used to acquire many screenshots manually).
+If **single frame** capture mode is selected then a single image is captured (and counter in the filename is automatically incremented, therefore it can be used to acquire many screenshots manually).
 - **Output directory:** Output image or video will be saved in this directory.
 - **Output file name:** Output file name for video and lightbox.
 - **Video format:**